-In May 2016, Deutsche Bank's General Meeting resolved that no dividend was to be paid to Deutsche Bank's shareholders for the 2015 fiscal year.
-Some shareholders filed a lawsuit with the Frankfurt am Main District Court (Landgericht), contesting (amongst others) the resolution on the grounds that Deutsche Bank was required by law to pay a minimum dividend in an amount equal to 4% of Deutsche Bank's share capital.
+In May 2016, Deutsche Bank AG's General Meeting resolved that no dividend was to be paid to Deutsche Bank's shareholders for the 2015 fiscal year.
+Some shareholders filed a lawsuit with the Frankfurt am Main District Court (Landgericht), contesting (among other things) the resolution on the grounds that Deutsche Bank was required by law to pay a minimum dividend in an amount equal to 4% of Deutsche Bank's share capital.
 In December 2016, the district court ruled in favor of the plaintiffs.
 Deutsche Bank initially appealed the court's decision.
-However, consistent with Deutsche Bank's updated strategy, Deutsche Bank withdrew the appeal, as this decision is concerned, prior to Deutsche Bank's 2017 General Meeting, whereupon the contested resolution became void.
+However, consistent with Deutsche Bank's updated strategy.
+Deutsche Bank withdrew the appeal, as this decision is concerned. prior to Deutsche Bank's 2017 General Meeting, whereupon the contested resolution became void.
 Deutsche Bank's General Meeting in May 2017 resolved the payment of a dividend of approximately € 400 million from Deutsche Bank's distributable profit for 2016 which amount contains a component reflecting the distributable profit carried forward from 2015 of approximately € 165 million.
 Such dividend was paid to the shareholders shortly after the annual General Meeting.
 The decision meanwhile was contested at court, again, claiming that the way the decision was taken was not correct.
-Such lawsuit, which was filed with the Frankfurt am Main District Court (Landgericht), is in a very early stage.
+The court has scheduled an oral hearing in the fourth guarter of 2017.